berin-aquaquad/orange-pi-5/Cad drawing/README.md

 The HDMI port on the back is expecting a ribbon cable extension HDMI adapter, amazon sells them places like that.

 I need to find out what all of the features of the audio jack are before a just add a standard short extension and screw port for audio.

+I will add links to products if people do not have them on hand as time goes on.